sudheerj/javascript-interview-questions/README.md

      obj.hasOwnProperty("key") // true
      ```

-     1. **Using undefined comparision:** If you access a non-existing property from an object, the result is undefined.
+     1. **Using undefined comparison:** If you access a non-existing property from an object, the result is undefined.
 Let’s compare the properties against undefined to determine the existence of the property.

      ```javascript
      const user = {